Theme song: "Don't Let Me Be Misunderstood" Lana Del Rey

 "Tell me about it," Cassie takes a sip of her latte.
 "Just getting away from all that heartache is nice.
 I don't think anyone will ever be the same."

 "Yea," Max nods back to her.
 "I still feel bad for Kim and Tyler."

 why I'm so glad that I have you," she smiles back to him.
 "We

 "I'm not going anywhere, Mom."

-to him.
-"So, what is going on with you and this girl that you like?
+she replies to him.
+"So, what is going on with you and this girl

 Max blushes a little, remembering how he thought he and Robin were growing closer at the hospital, but he did see her with Adam and they were kissing.
 The thought of Robin being with his father really disgusts Max; he just wishes that Robin would give him a chance, not Adam.

 "I guess things are going okay," he admits to his mom.
 "The truth is, she is seeing someone else.
 I don't know how serious it is, but I wish she would pay attention to me.
 I wish that she would realize that I exist."

 Cassie chuckles back to him.
 "I'm pretty sure she knows that you exist, Max," she replies to him.
 "But, if she's seeing someone, you should probably respect that."